Professor Beverly Griffin

 Griffin’s efforts in the area were not purely academic.
 She worked tirelessly to raise funds for setting up treatment centres in Malawi.
 This was an uphill struggle in a country severely strapped for resources.
 Most BL tumours respond well to two or three courses of standard cheap anti-cancer drugs.
 Such treatment, however, has to be given by drip in a hospital for prolonged periods necessitating frequent admissions.
 This poses significant problems in Malawi which has very few hospitals.
 Patients therefore have to travel very long distances.
 Not surprisingly many patients could not make the journey or follow-up visits.
 Those who fail to complete their course of treatment run the risk developing drug resistance.
 Frustrated by the fact few people, including doctors, grasped these problems Griffin campaigned widely to raise greater awareness about BL.
 To this end she sponsored and helped write the script for the documentary ‘Surviving Burkitt's Lymphoma’, a highly moving film that follows the footsteps of a British mother’s journey to Malawi to understand the disease that took her own son’s life.
 The film can be viewed here.

-This profile was written by Lara Marks with generous input from Tomas Lindahl.
+This profile was written by Lara Marks in May 2018 with generous input from Tomas Lindahl.
 Photo credit: Richard Adeney.

 J R Arrand, L. Rymo, J E Walsh, E Bjorck, T Lindahl and B E Griffin, ‘Molecular cloning of the complete Epstein-Barr virus genome as a set of overlapping restriction endonuclease fragments’, Nucleic Acids Research, 9/13 (1981), 2999-2014.